ThomasGaubert/zephyr/desktop/README.md

 There are variants of the `build` and `dist` scripts for each build type.
 See `package.json` for the full list of scripts.

+### Code analysis
+Yarn will run a linter when building with `yarn start`.
+You can fix issues manually or use `yarn lintautofix` to automatically fix common errors.

 ### OpenVR bindings
 Zephyr uses a fork of [node-openvr](https://github.com/ZephyrVR/node-openvr) to interact with OpenVR.
 When editing the bindings, run `yarn update-bindings` to ensure the latest changes are used by the desktop client.

+Note that these bindings are in a submodule, so any changes to the bindings need to be checked into that project's repository first.